madoxnet/loightris/README.md

 A Teensy3 (3.0) using the Fast_LED library is used to control the LEDs via Pin 0, the Teensy3 receives the image information to be displayed via USB.

+An USB DDR Mat from eBay was used as the input system.

 A 200/250W power supply was used to power the LED panel.
 The Teensy was powered by USB.
 Only GND and DATA wires were connected between the Teensy and the LED Panel.

+The display was driven using a laptop running Ubuntu at Sydney Mini Makerfaire, but the code was originally intended to run on a embedded platform (OpenWRT Router, Chumby Hackerboard, Raspberry Pi).
+The minimum requirements are two (2) USB ports (Teensy & DDR Mat) and a sound system (built-in or USB [additional USB port required if USB]).

 #Software
 The majority of the code is written in Python using the Pygame and pyserial libraries.